-At September 30, 2004, distributors were maintaining an average of approximately 2.5 months of inventory of our products.
+At December 31, 2004, distributors were maintaining an average of approximately 2.5 months of inventory of our products.
 Over the past three fiscal years, the months of inventory maintained by our distributors have fluctuated between approximately 2.0 and 2.9 months.
-During the last semiconductor industry cycle, months of inventory at our distributors reached a high of approximately 3.3 months.
-Thus, inventory levels at our distributors are at moderately low levels compared to historical levels.
+During fiscal 2005, we have worked closely with our distributors to manage their inventory to moderate levels.
 Our distributors may change their inventory holding levels based on industry conditions, product lead times and other factors pertinent to their business.
 As we recognize revenue based on sell through for all of our distributors, we do not believe that inventory holding patterns at our distributors will materially impact our net sales.
 However, as lead times change in the future, our distributors' inventory holding patterns could potentially impact their sales of our products.